abhi18av/nf-tower-docs-orgs-and-teams/docs/getting-started/usage.md

 **1. Create a new token**

-  You can access your tokens from the The *Settings* drop-down menu or directly from this [link](https://tower.nf/tokens):
+  You can access your tokens from the *Settings* drop-down menu:

 ![](_images/usage_create_token.png)